 If you’ve been in sales for any amount of time, you know at least one super-salesperson, and probably more.
 They’re the ones who could charm the weapons from Attila the Hun, who bring sunshine out of snowstorms, calm wild animals with a single glance, and always – we mean always – close sales.
 They have that je ne sais quoi that sits just beyond the reach of description or understanding.
 Well, maybe.

 If you want to know what makes certain salespeople really great, read on.
 Here, the super-salesperson is demystified as we delineate the traits common to the species.
 Go ahead: read on, and consider how many of these traits you display, and which you’d like to.

 These characteristics can be found in many great salespeople:

-- Charisma – If you aren’t likeable – and we mean quickly likeable – to prospects/clients, you’ll lose their attention and the sale.
+Charisma – If you aren’t likable – and we mean quickly likable – to prospects/clients, you’ll lose their attention and the sale.

 Admittedly, not every salesperson perceived as “super” will have all of these traits, but if you look closely, they’ll have several of them.
 Do you?
 Do you see qualities here that you can develop to enhance your sales expertise?
 If you think you’re falling short, remember that sales isn’t so much about aptitude as it is attitude – so make yourself super!